AnnaCg2/Python_Project_MANT/README.md

 >>*Note: This README.md file contains descriptions of all functions written or altered by the MANT team.
 To find
 > additional information about the scripts created for the Habitat Suitability Exercise and called here (but not edited by our team) please visit the Hydro-Informatics textbook at
 > https://hydro-informatics.com/exercises/ex-geco.html
-## Requirements
+# Requirements

-### Libraries
+## Libraries
-Libraries used: os, logging, random, shutil, string, numpy, pandas, json, skuzzy, matplotlib.pyplot, geotools
+_Python Libraries:_ geoutils, numpy, pandas, json, skfuzzy, matplotlib.pyplot, geotools

+_Standard Libraries:_ os, logging, random, shutil, string

-### Input Data
+## Input Data

 The following data must be and is provided to run the code: